cartermeyers/spotipo-support/_posts/2000-01-01-what-is-spotipo.md

-{% include full-screenshot.html file="main-dashboard.png" %}
+{% include full-screenshot.html file="dashboard-demo.gif" %}

 Since its an Open Source solution under AGPL, you can freely download and install in your own server.